Particular/docs.particular.net/samples/sql-persistence/simple/sample.md

 SQL persistence uses the [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package to serialize saga data and metadata.

-The saga data can be queried using the [JSON querying capababilities of SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server).
+The saga data can be queried using the [JSON querying capabilities of SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-data-sql-server).
 It is stored inside the `Data` column and can be queried as shown here:

 snippet: SqlServerSagaJsonQuery